 Frequently Asked Questions About Orthodontics

-What is orthodontics?
+What exactly is orthodontic treatment?

-Who is an orthodontist?
+What is an orthodontist?

-What are braces?
+What are my treatment options?

 - Ceramic braces